lipi650/MAC/README.md

 It will use NCM (Nibble colour mode) to keep the size small but I might release an FCM (Fullcolor Character Mode) version later if there's demand for it.
 The program is still under development.

-If you enjoy this project or create a game with it, you can support me on [Ko-fi](https://ko-fi.com/lipi650).

 ## The UI:
 The upper status bar shows the available directions.
 The player can navigate with the cursor arrows and U(up) D(down) keys.